jxnu-liguobin/scala-examples/README.md

 * Logging
 * Scala Common Operators
 * CSRF configuration
-* MySQL connection configure
+* MySQL and Postgresql connection configure
 * Restful `crud` based on MySQL and Slick
 * Restful `crud` based on Postgresql and Slick
+* Multiple data sources

 PS:Reference resources,but not all of them.[playframework](https://www.playframework.com/documentation/2.7.x/ScalaHome)